calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-reader-api.md

 ---
 title: Calypsonet Terminal Reader API
 linktitle: Reader API
-summary: Public API which defines the elements shared between the reader layer and the card layer.
+summary: Public API which defines the elements shared by the reader.
 type: book
 weight: 1
 toc: true
 ---

-The **Calypsonet Terminal Reader API** defines the public elements shared between the reader layer and the card layer.
+The **Calypsonet Terminal Reader API** defines the public elements shared by the reader.

 ## Interfaces